Merkoba/Hue/README.md

 >The public location of the default image or when "/image default" is issued.
 This image appears on new rooms or when an uploaded image fails to load.

 "default_tv_source"
 >Default source for the tv for new rooms or when "/tv default" is issued.
-This is a video url, file, youtube, or twitch.

 "default_tv_type"
->The type of the default_tv_source, either "url", "youtube", or "twitch".
+>The type of the default_tv_source, either "url", "youtube", "twitch", "soundcloud" or "iframe".

 "default_radio_source"
 >The default radio url used for new rooms or when "/radio default" is issued.